 Increases knowledge and understanding of grammar skills required of middle level learners.
 Focuses on improving both personal and professional grammar skills and is designed to encourage participants to develop effective and innovative strategies for teaching grammar.
-Offered every spring and summer.

 EDUC 862 World History for the Middle School Teacher